tunde-me/group5.app2/README.md

 # group5.app1
-TO deploy first app using Jenkins shared library
+To deploy first app using Jenkins shared library